garretchristensen/BestPracticesManual/Manual.md

 Though registration helps solve the problem of publication bias, it does not solve the problem of fishing for statistical significance within a given study.
-Simmons, Nelson, and Simonsohn (2011) refer to this as ‚Äúresearcher degrees of freedom.‚Äù Using flexibility around when to stop collecting data, excluding certain observations, combining and comparing certain conditions, including certain control variables, and combining or transforming certain measures, they ‚Äúprove‚Äù that listening to the Beatles‚Äô song ‚ÄúWhen I‚Äôm Sixty-Four‚Äù made listeners a year and a half younger.
-The extent and ease of this ‚Äúfishing‚Äù is also described in (Humphreys, Sierra, and Windt 2013).
-Gelman and Loken (2013) agree that ‚Äú[a] dataset can be analyzed in so many different ways (with the choices being not just what statistical test to perform but also decisions on what data to exclude or exclude, [sic] what measures to study, what interactions to consider, etc.), that very little information is provided by the statement that a study came up with a *p*\<.05 result.‚Äù However, they also conclude that:
+Simmons, Nelson, and Simonsohn (2011) refer to this as "researcher degrees of freedom."
+Using flexibility around when to stop collecting data, excluding certain observations, combining and comparing certain conditions, including certain control variables, and combining or transforming certain measures, they "prove" that listening to the Beatles' song "When I'm Sixty-Four" made listeners a year and a half younger.
+The extent and ease of this "fishing" is also described in (Humphreys, Sierra, and Windt 2013).
+Gelman and Loken (2013) agree that "[a] dataset can be analyzed in so many different ways (with the choices being not just what statistical test to perform but also decisions on what data to exclude or exclude, [sic] what measures to study, what interactions to consider, etc.), that very little information is provided by the statement that a study came up with a *p*\<.05 result."
+However, they also conclude that:

-> ‚Äúthe term ‚Äúfishing‚Äù was unfortunate, in that it invokes an image of a
+> "the term "fishing" was unfortunate, in that it invokes an image of a
 > researcher trying out comparison after comparison, throwing the line
 > into the lake repeatedly until a fish is snagged.
 We have no reason to
 > think that researchers regularly do that.
 We think the real story is